cplab/sapinet_regularization/README.md

 Simulation
 ----------
-* To reproduce the results, run the master script (multi-run):
+* To reproduce the results and plots, run the master script from its own directory:

       cd src/projects
-      python simulation.py -multirun yaml/multi.yaml
+      python simulation.py -multirun yaml/hq2025.yaml

-* You may modify project, model, and component YAMLs to your liking and run single-use pipelines, e.g.:
+* You may modify component, model, and project YAMLs to your liking and run single-use pipelines, e.g.:

       cd src/projects
       python simulation.py -experiment yaml/synthetic.yaml